-The District operated the ASR facilities in coordination with Cal-Am while diverting 918 acrefeet (AF) of Carmel River Basin water for injection and storage in the Seaside Basin during the 2020 water year (WY).
-Since inception of the ASR program, a total of 9,479 AF has been diverted from the Carmel River for storage and subsequent recovery through the end of WY 2019.
-In Water Year 2019, 744 AF of ASR-stored water was extracted (recovered), for delivery to Cal-Am system customers.
+The District operated the ASR facilities in coordination with Cal-Am while diverting 66 acre-feet (AF) of Carmel River Basin water for injection and storage in the Seaside Basin during the 2021 water year (WY).
+Since inception of the ASR program, 9,545 AF have been diverted from the Carmel River for storage and subsequent recovery through the end of WY 2021.
+In Water Year 2021, 0 AF of ASR-stored water was extracted (recovered), for delivery to Cal-Am system customers.